 So, for instance, if every day you’re going grocery shopping, you can organize yourself to do it once or twice a week and save some time that way.

 (unless you’re walking all the way to the store and back and are using this household task as a 2-in-1 option to get some exercise as well.
 Yeah, you could say you’re multitasking this way)

-Since grocery shopping will not be as frequent on your agenda (at least not in this example – whether you’ll actually apply this in your life is totally up to you 🙂 ), it is important not to forget what you need to buy.
+Since grocery shopping will not be as frequent on your agenda (at least not in this example – whether you’ll actually apply this in your life is totally up to you 🙂 ), it’s important not to forget what you need to buy.

-Therefore, it’s the best to create a weekly -or monthly- meal plan which will help your shopping list to be so much easier and faster to make (without forgetting something along the way).
+Therefore, it’s best to create a weekly -or monthly- meal plan that’ll help your shopping list to be so much easier and faster to make.

-(it will also save you from buying the items you don’t need and will, therefore, save you a few bucks as well)
+It will also save you from buying the items you don’t need and will, therefore, save you some money as well.

 What are your strategies to get more free time in a day?

-Do you have some favorite tool or tip you’d like to share with the world?
+Do you have some favorite tools or tips you’d like to share with the world?

 (please, do enlighten all readers! any and all tips on this matter are more than welcome! 🙂 )

 Cheers to freeing up time for the fun side of life! 😉